Green Electricity

 Locational Marginal Pricing (LMP)

-Represents the price of electricity at a specific location, based on supply, demand, and transmission constraints at that point on the grid.
+A representation of the price of electricity at a specific location, based on supply, demand, and transmission constraints at that point on the grid.

 Megawatt (MW)